grand-decentral-station/api/endpoints/email.md

 **Coming Soon**

-A convenient way to send and recieve emails
+A convenient way to send and recieve emails additionally to IMAP/SMTP-server-daemons running.